Alabama Termination Laws

 How Do I File a Wrongful Termination Claim in Alabama?

 You can claim wrongful termination if the termination violates federal anti-discrimination laws, retaliation protections, or other specific statutory protections.
-Alabama does not recognize general public policy, implied contract, or good faith exceptions to “at-will” employment, so the claim must be based on specific legal grounds.
+Alabama does not recognize general public policy, implied contract, or good faith exceptions to at-will employment, so the claim must be based on specific legal grounds.
 You must gather documentation related to your employment and termination, such as employment contracts, emails, performance reviews, and other relevant documentation supporting your claim.

 If your claim involves discrimination, you must file a claim with the Equal Employment Opportunity Commission (EEOC).
 You must file the complaint within 180 days of the discriminatory act.